 Pay attention to sleep .
 Both quality and quantity are important for good sleep.
 Experts recommend an average of 8 hours of shut-eye a night.
 If anxiety is making it hard for you to fall asleep, create a routine to help you catch your ZZZs:

 - Leave screens behind before you go to bed.

 - Be sure your bed is comfy.

-- Keep your room's temperature on the cool side.
+- Keep your bedroom's temp on the cool side.

 Ease up on caffeine and alcohol .
-Both caffeine, which is an “upper,” and alcohol, which is a “downer,” can make anxiety kick into overdrive.
-Cut back or avoid them if you can.
+Both caffeine, which is an “upper,” and alcohol, which is a “downer,” can make your anxiety kick into overdrive.
+Cut back on them, or avoid them altogether if you can.
 Remember, coffee and soda aren't the only things with caffeine.
-It can also pop up in:
+It's also found in:

-Breathe deep.
+Breathe deeply.
 It sends a message to your brain that you’re OK.
 That helps your mind and body relax.
-To get the most out of it, lie down on a flat surface and put one hand on your belly and the other on your chest.
+To get the most benefit, lie down on a flat surface and put one hand on your belly and the other on your chest.
 Take a slow breath in.
 Make sure it fills your belly enough that you can feel it rise slightly.
 Hold it for a second, then slowly let it out.

 Tame tense muscles.
 Relax them with this simple exercise: Choose a muscle group, tighten it for a few seconds, then let go.
 Focus on one section at a time and work through your whole body.
 This is sometimes called progressive muscle relaxation.

 Help out in your community.
 Spend time doing good things for others.
 It can help you get out of your head.
 Volunteer or do other work in your community.
 Not only will it feel good to give back, you’ll make connections that can be a support system for you, too.